webmiddle/webmiddle/README.md

 ## Debugging

-JSX services make the use of regular debugging tools more difficult; at the same time, the tree-like structure of service calls that this creates, and the `webmiddle-server`, makes the development of specific debugging tools easy.
+JSX components make the use of regular debugging tools more difficult; at the same time, the tree-like structure of component calls that this creates, and the `webmiddle-server`, makes the development of specific debugging tools easy.

-The webmiddle evaluation model keeps track of the executed services and creates a call tree that can be inspected by using [webmiddle-devtools](https://github.com/webmiddle/webmiddle-devtools).
+The webmiddle evaluation model keeps track of the executed components and creates a call tree that can be inspected by using [webmiddle-devtools](https://github.com/webmiddle/webmiddle-devtools).

-The tool also allows to remotely execute services, making it an useful asset to integrate on one's own development workflow.
+The tool also allows to remotely execute components, making it an useful asset to integrate on one's own development workflow.

 ## Core packages